COOKIE NOTICE

 Can PP+ be used to fund residential trips?

+The Virtual School will not automatically approve all requests for PP+ to fund residential trips.
 If the education setting assesses that by supporting the young person to participate in a residential trip, they will be supported in their learning, it may be appropriate for a proportion of the PP+ to be used towards the cost.
 The intended impact of the trip on the child’s learning in a particular curriculum area should be clearly outlined as a SMART target within their PEP.
-Other available funding streams to support this type of activity should also be considered for example the Foster Carer’s Allowance.
+Other available funding streams to support this type of activity should also be considered by the Designated Teacher and Social Worker for example the Foster Carer’s Allowance.
+Requests for funding for residential trips will be considered by the Virtual School on a case-by-case basis.

 Can PP+ be used to buy laptops or other devices?